Updated: Mar 5

-One of these professional development days, prior to the start of the school year, us puffy-eyed teachers were introduced to what were called SMART goals.
+On one of these professional development days, prior to the start of the school year, we puffy-eyed teachers were introduced to what was called SMART goals.
 The speaker was an overly excited representative from the school board who hadn't been in the classroom for over a decade but still felt the need to speak at us like 3rd graders.
 She weaved through the media center speaking about how SMART goals were so awesome while licking her thumb every four seconds to dispense worksheets to each table.
-When I got my spit infused worksheet with SMART written down the left side, the only goal I could think of was how quick could we get this over with.
+When I got my spit-infused worksheet with SMART written down the left side, the only goal I could think of was how quickly could we get this over with.

 The speaker asked us to take out our pencils and write the words to complete the acronym:

 In my own brain, I had decided the acronym stood for Stupid Meetings Are Really Tiresome.

 We were instructed to make a goal for our students and it would be posted in our classroom for the entire school year.
 Someone at the school board level did not think this through because we hadn't even met our students yet.
 How could we determine specific and measurable goals for kids we had never laid eyes on?
 Would it be attainable?
 Your guess is as good as mine.
 Relevant?
 To what?
 Time-bound?
 Ah...school year, got it.
 At least one letter was easy.